 - In a separate bowl, beat the heavy cream until stiff peaks form.
 Gradually fold the whipped cream into the peanut butter mixture until smooth.
 Refrigerate the mousse for about 5-10 minutes.

 - Spoon or pipe the mousse over the hot fudge layer in the dessert dishes.
 Refrigerate at least 2 hours, or until firm.
 Garnish with chocolate shavings, if desired.

-Total time includes refrigeration.
+Total time does not include refrigeration.

 Who Dished It Up First: This is an original recipe.
 Peanut butter mousse adapted from Lick the Bowl Good.